openshift/ansible-service-broker/docs/specs/broker-ci.md

 ## Successful CI Run
-A successful CI run is spawning the broker and using the latest rhscl-postgresapb and mediawiki-apb images to build a MediaWiki page.
+A successful CI run is spawning the broker and using the latest rhscl-postgresql-apb and mediawiki-apb images to build a MediaWiki page.
 The MediiaWiki page will be verified by curling information from the page and checking it's correct.